pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 ---
 ## 2009-03-23 07:53:32 - dbv - Special Characters
 Hi!
-I want to use certain special chars (eg. '&', '§') in srange when defining Word.
+I want to use certain special chars (eg. '&', 'ï¿½') in srange when defining Word.
 I've tried both: